Menu Close

 4. Hyperarousal Symptoms

-Hyperarousal is when your teen is constantly on edge, even in safe situations.
 This heightened state of alertness can look like:

 • Trouble sleeping, whether it’s falling asleep or staying asleep due to anxiety or nightmares.